 There was pretty much no way then that I was going to travel to Northern Ireland, the home of the Titanic Studios (the main studio in which the series was filmed) as well as 26 filming locations, without creating a little Game of Thrones-themed trip.

-Throughout the course of my trip, I traversed almost every corner of Northern Ireland (thanks to Tourism Ireland and Ballygally Castle for hosting me), hunting out Game of Thrones filming locations with a passionate fervour that would have done Daenerys proud (albeit without the out and out madness that reveals itself at the end.
+Throughout the course of my trip, I traversed almost every corner of Northern Ireland, hunting out Game of Thrones filming locations with a passionate fervour that would have done Daenerys proud (albeit without the out and out madness that reveals itself at the end.
 That was disappointing).

 The result?
 A four-day Game of Thrones Self-Guided tour that you are going to LOVE.